 Not only is alcohol widely used for both emotional and social reasons, but it has also become the most common sleep aid, with over 20% of Americans relying on it to help them fall asleep.
 But, the hidden truths we will unravel about alcohol may have you questioning the consumption of your next beverage.

-In this article, we will discuss 6 ways that alcohol negatively impacts your goals in life and in the gym, from decreased memory and learning to poor recovery and muscular entropy.
+See 6 ways that alcohol negatively impacts your goals in life and in the gym, from decreased memory and learning to poor recovery and muscular entropy.

 In one of Central Athletes’ favorites books, Why We Sleep written by Matthew Walker, he essentially recommends that we stop consuming alcohol solely because of his deep understanding of the science behind alcohol and sleep.
 But why trust his recommendation?
 Matthew Walker is a professor of neuroscience and psychology at the University of California, Berkeley, founder of the Center for Human Sleep Science, and has been studying the science behind sleep for decades.

 (Disclaimer: the purpose of this article is not to convince you to cut alcohol completely; in fact, at the end of this article we will provide tips on how to enjoy alcohol without letting it get in the way of your life.)